iftekmahmud/iftekmahmud.github.io/blog/whois/README.md

 ### 3. Infrastructure Mapping for Lateral Movement

-**Use Case:** Using WHOIS data to map an organization’s entire digital footprint.
+- **Use Case:** Using WHOIS data to map an organization’s entire digital footprint.
-**Real-Life Application:** By combining WHOIS data with reverse lookups, DNS enumeration, and subdomain discovery, you can map an organization’s infrastructure, including cloud-hosted services, third-party providers, and legacy systems.
+- **Real-Life Application:** By combining WHOIS data with reverse lookups, DNS enumeration, and subdomain discovery, you can map an organization’s infrastructure, including cloud-hosted services, third-party providers, and legacy systems.
 For example, discovering that `NS1.MEGACORPONE.COM` resolves to an IP in a specific range might lead to identifying other servers in the same range, potentially revealing unprotected assets.
-**Tool Usage:** Automate infrastructure mapping with tools like dnsrecon, fierce, or custom scripts that parse WHOIS data and correlate it with DNS and IP data.
+- **Tool Usage:** Automate infrastructure mapping with tools like `dnsrecon`, `fierce`, or custom scripts that parse WHOIS data and correlate it with DNS and IP data.

 ### 4. Bypass Privacy Protection